akmal-adnan/akmal-adnan/README.md

 ### Hi there 👋

 I am Akmal Adnan, a **Developer** based out of Malaysia.
-Having around 2 years of experience in Mobile App and Web development, but since 2020, I'm professionally working as a Junior IT Engineer.
+Having around 2 years of experience in Mobile App and Web development, but since 2020, I'm professionally working as an IT Engineer.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/akmal578/)